r57zone/ShareFiles/README.md

 ![](https://user-images.githubusercontent.com/9499881/71770279-521aef80-2f44-11ea-84a7-fef649cb3207.PNG)

 ## Setup
 To send files, you must run the program on two computers.
-On the computer the sender you want to moved your files to program interface (drag and drop), and enter the IP address and then begin sending files.
+On the computer the sender you want to moved your files to program interface (drag and drop), and enter the IP address and then begin sending files.<br><br>

-In order not to enter the IP address, you can run the program with the parameter.
+In order not to enter the IP address, you can run the program with the parameter.<br>
 **Example:**
 >"C:\Program Files\ShareFiles\ShareFiles.exe" 192.168.0.2

 In order to file an program at the reception did not ask confirmation, you must add the IP address of the sending party to file "Allow.txt".

 ## Download
->Version for Windows XP, 7, 8.1, 10.<br>
+>Version for Windows XP, 7, 8.1, 10.

 **[Download](https://github.com/r57zone/ShareFiles/releases)**

 ## Feedback